-Yes, kratom and DXM compete for the same metabolic pathway and will therefore interact when used together.
+Yes, kratom and DXM require the same metabolic pathway and will therefore interact and compete when taken together.

 Chemically speaking, DXM is an opioid, but it does not act on the body’s opiate receptors.

-Kratom, on the other hand, isn’t an opioid, and yet it interacts meaningfully with the opioid receptors in the central nervous system.
+On the other hand, kratom isn’t an opioid, yet it interacts meaningfully with the opioid receptors in the central nervous system.

-Nevertheless, there is a cause for concern in terms of how they are metabolized by the body.
+Nevertheless, there is a cause for concern regarding how the body metabolizes them.